AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 # Correlations
 The correlation with the target column in supervised learning is very essential.
 In a huge dataset, it can help us to choose specific columns and save computational time.
-Below, I show the concept to find the correlation.
+Below, I show how I find the correlation for PySpark.

 <img width="750" alt="road_to_correlation_matrix" src="https://user-images.githubusercontent.com/86191637/227242561-5067e08b-faff-44c9-8f61-f3541129c4cd.png">

-I have the dataframe with all of the correlations between the features and I can visualize it with a matrix by showing only the lower the diagonal elements:
+The dataframe with all of the correlations between the features have been created and I can visualize it with a matrix by showing only the lower the diagonal elements:

 <img width="700" alt="correlation_matrix_PySpark" src="https://user-images.githubusercontent.com/86191637/227242529-1a75fbcc-b573-4072-9a57-b1d609f37339.png">

 I am mainly interested to see the correlation of specific features with the target.
 For example, in one of the regression instances the target is the MonthlyCharges.
 There are some features that I won't need, so I can drop them.

 <img width="720" alt="how_to_find_the_correlation" src="https://user-images.githubusercontent.com/86191637/227242559-cd6ded92-0cd9-457f-9646-e23d292bd061.png">

-The figure below shows the correlation between the specific target column with the selected features.
+For TotalCharges and Churn there are features that I drop off respectively.
+Thus, the figure below shows the correlation between the specific target column with the selected features.

 ##### For the regressions: